 Having a baby is a rigorous experience that takes its toll on women’s physical and mental health.
 Paid maternity leave would allow these women the time needed to heal, or at least start healing.
-However, many women who have to return to work just a few days after giving birth have to lift heavy items and/or stand for long periods of time, even though this could be dangerous for their ongoing health.
+However, many women who have to return to work just a few days or weeks after giving birth have to lift heavy items and/or stand for long periods of time, even though this could be dangerous for their ongoing health.
 Even the increasing numbers of women who give birth by C-section often need to return to work before the recommended period of convalescence.

 Paid maternity leave has been found to lower the risks of post-partum depression.
 Being forced back to work by fear of losing their jobs or the financial pressure of living on one paycheck can seriously impact women’s health for years after giving birth.
 Society’s values of loyalty and responsible parenting should urge employers to stand by those who risk their physical and mental health to give birth to and nurture children, who are America’s future.